Things To Do in the North Shore Area

 Lake Superior Railroad Museum

 The Depot is located in Duluth at 506 West Michigan Street.
 Plan on spending an entire morning or afternoon at one of the best railroad museums in the country.
 Then make plans to ride the trains.
 The Duluth Zephyr is a 90 minute, 14 mile round-trip through Duluth and up the shore to Lester River.
 The Music and Pizza Train is a 2 1/2 hour trip and sure to satisfy.
-Friday nights in July 2016 enjoy the Summer BBQ train.
-Saturday evenings in July 2016 enjoy a wine tasting with paired small plates excursion.
-The elegant dinner train is August 20-October 1, 2016 and tickets sell out fast.
+Friday nights in July enjoy the Summer BBQ train.
+Saturday evenings in July enjoy a wine tasting with paired small plates excursion.
+The elegant dinner train is usually available August through October and tickets sell out fast.
 The Fall Colors train ride is a must in September and October.
 See all the info at Duluthtrains.com (800) 423-1273

 Lake Superior Zoo